royalwcheese55/python-project/session-3-function-and-module/homework.md

 ## Concept Questions

-* What is a lambda function, and how is it different from a regular function in Python?
+* What is a lambda function, and how is it different from a regular function in Python? lambda is a built in function in python also called anonymous function, it is short and single expressions and it's implicitly returned.

-* What is the difference between `*args` and `**kwargs` in function definitions?
+* What is the difference between *args and **kwargs in function definitions?
+*args handles extra positional arguments as a tuple, and **kwargs handles extra keyword arguments as a dictionary. it handle named arguments in a function.

 * What is LEGB?
-Explain LEGB rule with a code example
+Explain LEGB rule with a code example Local-Enclosing-Global-Built in the order python looks up variable names

+x = "global"

+def outer():
+    x = "enclosing"

+    def inner():
+        x = "local"
+        print(x)  # LEGB lookup happens here
+    inner()

+outer()
+output will be local

 * What is a closure in Python?
 How is it different from a regular nested function?
+A closure is a nested function that captures variables from its enclosing scope and remembers them even after the outer function has finished executing different from a normal nested function because it preserves state between calls

 * What is the purpose of `if __name__ == "__main__":`?
+is used to control the execution of code when a Python file is run directly vs. when it is imported as a module.

 * Can you modify a global variable inside a function without using the `global` keyword?
+No, you can’t reassign a global variable inside a function without using the global keyword — Python treats that variable as local.
+But you can modify a mutable global object (like a list or dict) without declaring it global, since you’re changing the object’s contents, not the reference.”

 * In what order must you define parameters in a function signature?
+1️⃣ Positional (or required) arguments
+2️⃣ *args (variable positional arguments)
+3️⃣ Keyword-only arguments
+4️⃣ **kwargs (variable keyword arguments) def func(a, b, *args, c, d=10, **kwargs):
+    print(a, b, args, c, d, kwargs)

-* What is the difference between the `global` and `nonlocal` keywords?
+* What is the difference between the `global` and `nonlocal` keywords? global modifies a variable at the module level, while nonlocal modifies a variable in an enclosing (but non-global) scope. nonlocal is mainly used inside nested functions, often in closures.”

 * What is a common pitfall when using mutable default arguments?
+A common pitfall is using a mutable object (like a list or dictionary) as a default argument in a function definition.
+Because default arguments are evaluated only once—when the function is defined, not each time it’s called—the same mutable object is reused across all calls.

 * What is a higher-order function?
-Give examples of built-in higher-order functions
+Give examples of built-in higher-order functions is one that either takes another function as input or returns a function as output.
+Built-in examples include map(), filter(), reduce(), and sorted().”

 ---